 Here in this article, we will discuss the famous myths which will make you understand Cyber Security better.

 I Am Too Cautious to Get Affected:

 You must be thinking that you check all the links that you visit, and you are too careful to get victimized.
 Wrong! your browser itself is the biggest vulnerability.
-You must have heard, recently, the biggest cyberattacks were planned after taking the advantage of your susceptible bowser.
-Visiting a suspicious link is all it takes to hand over your system to hackers but this is not it, now you might get affected by visiting legit website as well.
+You must have heard, recently, the biggest cyberattacks were planned after taking the advantage of your susceptible browser.
+Visiting a suspicious link is all it takes to hand over your system to hackers but this is not it, now you might get affected by visiting a legit website as well.